This topic describes implementation of high availability for Altoros Heartbeat for Pivotal Cloud Foundry (PCF) using an external load balancer.

 heartbeat-nozzle in their names.
 For information about getting back end IP addresses for these VMs, see Find Nozzle IPs below.
 These IP addresses can be used for configuring the load balancer.

 To find the IP address for your Heartbeat back end:

-- Copy the value in the Jobs column for Heartbeat PCF Monitoring back-end job.
+Copy the value in the IPS column for the Heartbeat PCF Monitoring frontend job.

 Note: The default installation of the Altoros Heartbeat for PCF tile is highly performant and has large capacity for receiving and processing metrics.
 Lack of performance might not be related to insufficient number of instances.
 For assistance with detecting and eliminating performance problems with your installation, contact Contact Altoros.